- Marie Doyon

 After a few decades the 87-acre amusement park and oasis fell into disrepair, but in the '80s, the Kingston Rotary Club spearheaded the rejuvenation of the property and shepherded it into the new era.
 These days, folks young and old head to the point everything from the BMX track, softball field, frisbee golf, and dog park on the south side of Delaware Avenue (now dubbed the Kingston Rotary Park), to to the swimming area and volleyball net on the Hudson shoreline, on the north side of Delaware Avenue.

-This summer, with COVID-19 restricting travel and more and more people relocating to the area, families, couples, and individuals flocked to Kingston Point Park.
-To keep pace with improve accessibility and adapt to environmental changes, the City of Kingston is planning several improvements to the park.
+In 2020, with COVID-19 restricting travel and more and more people relocating to the area, families, couples, and individuals flocked to Kingston Point Park.
+To keep pace with the growing demand, improve accessibility, and adapt to environmental changes, the City of Kingston developed a plan for three key improvements to the park.

-The three improvements that were announced by Mayor Steven T. Noble back in June include Kingston Point for the Future which will adapt the design of the beach to accommodate for future sea level rise, the ADA (Americans with Disabilities Act) Improvement Project will make the beach’s assets like the bathrooms, changing rooms, and grills wheelchair accessible.
+The improvements that were announced by Mayor Steven T. Noble last June include Kingston Point for the Future, which will adapt the design of the beach to accommodate for future sea level rise.
+The ADA (Americans with Disabilities Act) Improvement Project will make the beach’s assets like the bathrooms, changing rooms, and grills wheelchair accessible.
 Lastly, over the past few years parking availability has been impacted by flooding caused by land subsidization and a rise in sea levels.
-So, the third project, in collaboration with the Department of Environmental Conservation (DEC), will involve moving and elevating the parking lot, embracing the formation of the new wetland in the lot’s current location.
+So, the third project, in collaboration with the Department of Environmental Conservation (DEC), involves moving and elevating the parking lot, embracing the formation of the new wetland in the lot’s current location.

 “We will be redesigning the beach itself so that it can accommodate future sea level rise, which is important as our community values and understands how things are going to change around here and through the Hudson Valley in the future due to climate change,” says Julie Noble, Sustainability Coordinator and project manager for the city.
 “We value the assets that we have at Kingston Point Beach, so we want to be able to plan now for future protection so that we can continue to have this valuable asset and connection to the river.”